aimms/how-to/Articles/218/218-develop-reliable-successful-aimms-app.rst

 ===========================================================

 .. meta::
-   :description: A checklist for managing the development of an AIMMS application
+   :description: A checklist for planning and managing the development of an AIMMS application
-   :keywords: project management, application complexity, model complexity, data management, source code management,
+   :keywords: project management, application complexity, model complexity, data management, source code management, best practice

 This is a checklist to develop a reliable successful AIMMS application.